psychopy/psychopy/docs/source/builder/components/movie.rst

 name : a string
     Everything in a PsychoPy experiment needs a unique name.
 The name should contain only letters, numbers and underscores (no puncuation marks or spaces).

+startTime : float or integer
+    The time (relative to the beginning of this Routine) that the stimulus should first appear.

+duration : float or integer
+    The duration for which the stimulus is presented.

 movie : a string
     The filename of the movie, including the path.
 The path can be absolute or relative to the location of the experiment (.psyexp) file.